Home » Blog » Nutrition for Healthy Aging » 7 Simple Ways To Detox After Vacation

 Evening: Enjoy a cup of herbal or green tea.

-Check out 7 Healthy Aging Breakfasts and 10 Low Sugar Snacks for Healthy Aging for more ideas if needed.
+Check out 7 Healthy Aging Breakfasts and 10 Low Sugar Snacks for Healthy Aging for more ideas!

 Takeaways